 Protect Yourself From the Flu

 Flu is a contagious respiratory illness that can cause mild to severe illness, and at times can lead to death.
 The best way to prevent flu is by getting a flu vaccine each year.
 Because COVID-19 and the flu virus will likely both be spreading during fall and winter months, it’s more important now than ever to get a flu shot.
-A flu vaccine will not prevent COVID-19.
-But it will reduce your symptoms of flu, if you do get it.
+A flu vaccine will not prevent the flu or COVID-19.
+But it will reduce your symptoms of flu if you do get it.